Types of College Fit

 Ask yourself:

-Does the college have strong connections to industries or organizations that align with your career aspirations?
+Does the college have strong connections to industries or organizations that align with my career aspirations?

-Does it offer career services and internships relevant to your goals?
+Does it offer career services and internships relevant to my goals?

 Geographic Fit